 - SEC.
 41. Section 5080.18 of the Public Resources Code is amended to read: - 5080.18.
 All concession contracts entered into pursuant to this article shall contain, but are not limited to, all of the following provisions: - (a) The maximum term shall be 10 years, except that a term of more than 10 years may be provided if the director determines that the longer term is necessary to allow the concessionaire to amortize improvements made by the concessionaire, to facilitate the full utilization of a structure that is scheduled by the department for replacement or redevelopment, or to serve the best interests of the state.
 The term shall not exceed 20 years without specific authorization by statute. - (b) Every concessionaire shall submit to the department all sales and use tax returns. - (c) Every concession shall be subject to audit by the department. - (d) A performance bond shall be obtained and maintained by the concessionaire.
 In lieu of a bond, the concessionaire may substitute a deposit of funds acceptable to the department.
-Interest on the deposit shall accrue to the concessionaire. - (e) The concessionaire shall obtain and maintain in force at all times a policy of liability insurance in an amount adequate for the nature and extent of public usage of the concession and naming the state as an additional insured. - (f) Any discrimination by the concessionaire or his or her agents or employees against any person because of the marital status or ancestry of that person or any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code is prohibited. - (g) To be effective, any modification of the concession contract shall be evidenced in writing. - (h) Whenever a concession contract is terminated for substantial breach, there shall be no obligation on the part of the state to purchase any improvements made by the concessionaire.
+Interest on the deposit shall accrue to the concessionaire. - (e) The concessionaire shall obtain and maintain in force at all times a policy of liability insurance in an amount adequate for the nature and extent of public usage of the concession and naming the state as an additional insured. - (f) Any discrimination by the concessionaire or his or her agents or employees against any person because of the marital status or ancestry of that person or any characteristic listed or defined in Section 11135 of the Government Code is prohibited. - (g) To be effective, any modification of the concession contract shall be evidenced in writing. - (h) Whenever a concession contract is terminated for substantial breach, there shall be no obligation on the part of the state to purchase any improvements made by the concessionaire. - 39 SEC.
+42. Section 5080.34 of the Public Resources Code is 40 amended to read: